Sierra Club Coastal Bend Group, P.O. Box 3512, Corpus Christi, TX 78463

 "When we try to pick out anything by itself, we find it hitched to everything else in the universe." - John Muir

-COASTAL BEND SIERRA CLUB GROUP Meeting Minutes April 2015
+COASTAL BEND SIERRA CLUB GROUPMeeting Minutes

 The Coastal Bend Sierra Club Group (CBSCG) met on Tuesday, April 7 in the Retama Room of the Corpus Christi Public Library at 805 Comanche Street from 11:30 am until 1:45 pm.
 After lunch, Chairperson Lois Huff opened the meeting and reminded members that minutes of the March meeting are posted on the CBSCG Website.
 They were approved on a motion by Carolyn Moon which was seconded by Hal Suter.